eugene12345678/Phase-1-Project/README.md

 - `updateCarsSold(updatedCarsSold)`: Updates the number of cars sold for the current car.
 - `markAsSoldOut(title)`: Marks a car as sold out in the carousel.
 - `deleteCar()`: Handles deleting a car.
-- `handleError(error)`: Handles errors by logging them to the console.
+- `handleError(error)`: Handles errors by logging them to the console

 ## Contributing